dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

 An even more compelling argument against creating a factory for expensive components is that those components shouldn’t exist in the first place.
-Constructors of our components should do nothing more than storing the incoming dependencies.
-In other words, injection constructors [should be simple and fast](http://blog.ploeh.dk/2011/03/03/InjectionConstructorsshouldbesimple/).
+Constructors of your components should do nothing more than storing the incoming dependencies.
+In other words, [injection constructors should be simple and fast](http://blog.ploeh.dk/2011/03/03/InjectionConstructorsshouldbesimple/).
 This diminishes the need for delayed creation.

-Sometimes however, we are dealing with third party components that require heavy initialization.
-We obviously can’t change those components but at the same time application code should not depend on third party components or their abstractions directly.
-Doing so is again a violation of the DIP, since those third party components/abstractions are not defined by our application.
-We should instead define application-specific abstractions that hide the existence of these components from the application.
-To connect our application to a third party component an adapter should be created as part of our Composition Root, that forwards or translates calls from the abstraction to the third party component.
-With this practice, it becomes trivial to solve the problem of such expensive third party component; refactoring to deal with heavy initialization is then simply a matter of changing our adapter and we’re done.
+Sometimes, however, you are dealing with third-party components that require heavy initialization.
+You obviously can’t change those components, but at the same time, application code should not depend on third-party components or their abstractions directly.
+Doing so is, again, a violation of the DIP, because those third-party components/abstractions are not defined by your application.
+You should, instead, define application-specific abstractions that hide the existence of these components from the application.
+To connect our application to a third-party component an adapter should be created as part of your Composition Root that forwards or translates calls from the abstraction to the third-party component.
+With this practice, it becomes trivial to solve the problem of such expensive third-party component—refactoring to deal with heavy initialization is then simply a matter of changing the adapter and you’re done.
 Again, no application code needs to be harmed.

 ## Using Abstract Factories for Lifetime Management

 Yet another common reason why developers invalidly add factories is to allow application code to explicitly manage the lifetime of a component.
 They introduce a factory abstraction that is in control of the creation of a component and passes on the ownership and management of the created component to the caller.
-The caller becomes responsible of ending the component’s lifetime; which is usually ended by calling Dispose.
+The caller becomes responsible of ending the component’s lifetime; which is usually ended by calling `Dispose`.

-Application code should not be responsible for the management of the lifetime of objects.
-Putting this responsibility inside the application code means we increase complexity of that particular class and make it more complicated to test and maintain.
-We’d often see this lifetime management logic be duplicated across the application, instead of being centralized, which is what we’re aiming for.
+Application code, however, should not be responsible for the management of the lifetime of objects.
+Putting this responsibility inside the application code means you increase complexity of that particular class and make it more complicated to test and maintain.
+You’ll often see this lifetime management logic get duplicated across the application, instead of being centralized, which is what you should be aiming for.

-Clients will obviously only be able to dispose a factory-created service when that service abstraction implements `IDisposable`.
-Implementing `IDisposable` on abstractions however is –you might have guessed it– a [DIP violation](https://stackoverflow.com/a/2635733/264697).
-It’s always easy to come up with an example of an implementation of such service that doesn’t require disposal.
-If we can come up with an implementation that doesn’t require disposing it means our abstraction is defined with a specific implementation in mind, hence a DIP violation.
+Clients will obviously only be able to dispose of a factory-created service when that service abstraction implements `IDisposable`.
+Implementing `IDisposable` on abstractions however is—you might have guessed it—a [DIP violation](https://stackoverflow.com/a/2635733/264697).
+It’s always easy to come up with an example of an implementation of such service that doesn’t require deterministic disposal.
+If you can come up with an implementation that doesn’t require disposal it means your abstraction is defined with a specific implementation in mind, hence a DIP violation.

 For instance, such a component can be wrapped with a decorator that implements some cross-cutting concern, e.g. logging.
 It’s easy to imagine a logging decorator implementation that doesn’t require resource clean-up.
-Neither should it forward the dispose call to the wrapped component, since the decorator can’t reasonably know if it’s allowed to dispose of its decorated dependency, since the dependency might be intended to outlive the decorator.
-Disposing the dependency will lead to problems when the dependency is a longer-lived component or when it becomes in some future point in time, since the decorator would dispose a component that the application still intends to use.
+Neither should it forward the `Dispose` call to the wrapped component, because the decorator can’t reasonably know if it’s allowed to dispose of its decorated dependency, since that dependency might be intended to outlive the decorator.
+Disposing of the dependency will lead to problems when the dependency is a longer-lived component or when it becomes in some future point in time, becasue the decorator would dispose a component that the application still intends to use.
 This would inevitably lead to an `ObjectDisposedException`.

 Removing the `IDisposable` interface from a service abstraction (and moving it to the implementation) means a consumer can’t be responsible for managing the lifetime of the object.
-We elevate this responsibility back to the Composition Root.
+YOu elevate this responsibility back to the Composition Root.
 A common way for the Composition Root to manage the lifetime of such a dependency is by defining it as ‘scoped’, where the scope can be both explicitly or implicitly defined.

 Scopes are often defined implicitly when working in web applications.
-Most DI containers wrap the web request inside such a scope and this ensures our dependencies will be disposed at the end of each web request.
-Other DI containers or other application types however expect us to explicitly wrap the request with a scope.
+Most DI containers wrap the web request inside such a scope and this ensures your dependencies will be disposed of at the end of each web request.
+Other DI containers or other application types however expect you to explicitly wrap the request with a scope.

-Sometimes however, we need the scope to be more fine-grained and this requires us to manage the lifestyles explicitly.
-But instead of doing this in application code, we want to do this management in an infrastructural component that is part of our Composition Root.
+Sometimes, however, you need the scope to be more fine-grained and this requires you to manage the lifestyles explicitly.
+But instead of doing this in application code, you want to do this management in an infrastructural component that is part of your Composition Root.
 The following example shows a proxy class that wraps the resolution of a service into an explicitly defined scope:

 {{< highlight csharp >}}
 // Part of your Composition Root.